 Dialysis in Virginia: Comfort & Care

-All eight of our kidney dialysis centers have been honored by the Mid-Atlantic Renal Coalition as 5-Diamond Patient Safety Facilities.
+Eight of our kidney dialysis centers have been honored by the Mid-Atlantic Renal Coalition and recognized for patient safety.

-UVA Dialysis Program cares for nearly 1000 patients throughout central Virginia.
+The UVA Dialysis Program cares for nearly 1,000 patients throughout central Virginia.

 Find out about the care and services available at our kidney dialysis locations.

 Preventing Acute Kidney Injury

 Acute kidney injury can cause kidney disease and even death.
 About 5 million patients are hospitalized a year.

 Which is why Mark Okusa, MD, has been working for 15 years on a way to prevent this condition, and it looks like he has found an answer.
 His findings show that ultrasound protects against acute kidney injury by spurring the spleen to prevent inflammation.

 Kidney Treatment Support